johnnygreco/nerb/README.md

 ## Overview

-Have you ever had a project with a large but _human-manageable_ list of entities that you need to extract from some dataset?
-If so, you have probably had the pleasure (burden?) of working with a codebase that is littered with ginormous regex objects with lots named capture groups, making your code difficult to parse and develop 😫.
+Have you ever had a project with a large but _human-manageable_ list of entities that you need to extract from a text dataset?
+If so, you have probably had the pleasure (burden?) of working with a codebase that is littered with ginormous regex objects with lots of named capture groups, making your code difficult to parse and develop 😫.

 The Named Entity Regex Builder (NERB) is a lightweight package that will build your compiled regex objects based on patterns set in a dictionary or yaml config file, which significantly cleans up your code and makes